More PlayStation Games Headed to PC, Days Gone Launches This Spring for PC

 So your example of "if everything eventually comes I won't need a ps5"... is a couple ps4 games?

-You must have impressive patients.
+You must have impressive patience.
 I wouldn't even want to wait a year for a game like FF7 little alone waiting forever.

+The backlog for most PC gamers is real. trust me i can bet that any pc gamer will tell you they dont mind waiting for something.
+I think thats the main difference between console gamers and pc gamers, its also one of the main reason why most console games are more front loaded in sales while pc games sales are more long term.